-The Gramalote property is located approximately 230 kilometres northwest of the Colombian capital of Bogota and approximately 80 kilometres northeast of Medellin, the regional capital of the Department of Antioquia.
-AngloGold and B2Gold have a 51% and 49% interest, respectively in the Gramalote property.
+The Gramalote Project is located approximately 230 kilometres northwest of the Colombian capital of Bogota and approximately 80 kilometres northeast of Medellin, the regional capital of the Department of Antioquia.
+AngloGold Ashanti Limited ("AngloGold") and B2Gold have a 51% and 49% interest, respectively in the Gramalote property.
 AngloGold is the manager of the joint venture project.
-The Gramalote property area is covered by 17 contiguous claim blocks totalling 35,322.174 hectares.
-The claims presently include 16 registered concession contracts totalling 25,909.266 hectares and one integrated and registered mining concession contract totalling 9,412.90 hectares.
+The Gramalote Project area is covered by 17 contiguous claim blocks totalling 35,322.2 hectares.
+The claims presently include 16 registered concession contracts totalling 25,909.3 hectares and one integrated and registered mining concession contract totalling 9,412.9 hectares.
 The claims are registered, or are in the process of being registered, in the name of Gramalote (Colombia) Limited, the Colombian branch of Gramalote Limited that has been formed to hold all of the Gramalote mineral claims.